 It is an important tourist attraction but also attracts many young locals because the square has many cafes and bars.

-You’ll come across some of the best things to see in Thessaloniki, such as a a famous sculpture of Alexander the Great in his horse, the Royal Theater, an artistic set up with Umbrellas by George Zoggolopoulos (a Greek sculptor), and thematic gardens.
+You’ll come across a famous sculpture of Alexander the Great in his horse, the Royal Theater, an artistic set-up with Umbrellas by George Zoggolopoulos (a Greek sculptor), and thematic gardens.

 Arch of Galerius

-Most of the monument has disappeared but some of it keeps standing in the middle of the modern city, reminding us of old times.
-And what to do in Thessaloniki other than enjoying the merging of past and present?
+Most of the monument has disappeared, but some of them are still standing in the middle of the modern city, reminding us of old times.

 If you observe closely, you’ll see many stories carved on the arch.
 For example, the clearest figures are a representation of Galerius’ victory over the Sassanid king.